jk-oster/laravel-collection-trend/docs/README.md

     ->sum(fn ($item) => $item['value_column']);
 ```

+Using a closure allows you  e.g. to map non numeric values of your items to numeric values for analysis purposes and implement other more advanced operations.

-### Empty Data Fillers
+### Empty Data Fillers / Placeholder Values

-By default laravel-collection-trend fills up missing data with the value ``0``.
-You can change this behavior by passing a ``int`` as second argument to the aggregate methods.
+By default laravel-collection-trend fills up missing data points with the placeholder value ``0``.
+You can change this behavior by passing any ``int`` as second argument to the aggregate methods.
+However, this is not recommended or required in most cases.

 Example: